Updated Jul 21, 2018

 Note: This page includes one or more maps.
 Learn how to use them with voice guided GPS here.

 There are plenty of stories and map suggestions out there.
-Some are directed toward expressway types (slab riders).
+Certainly, some are directed toward expressway types (slab riders).
 Others connect Iron Butt candidates to their end goal.
 Our friend Eric Shropshire completed his trip two-up … in two days!
 That’s not for us.
 Every journey has it’s inspiration.
 Ours would be a stress-free mentality.

 As for photos …

 This photo is a bit bastardized (but we’re gettin’ better).
 Our first stop for Z’s was South Haven, Michigan.
 This is NOT a photo of South Haven.
-It’s actually an after-the-fact pic.
+Actually, it’s an after-the-fact pic.
 The ice cream, however, is from Sherman’s.
 Sherman’s Dairy Factory, based in South Haven, has an ice cream parlor attached!
 We called it dinner that night.
 Our mothers couldn’t stop us.
 Speaking of which, our stop between Chicago and South Haven was Warren Dunes, a favorite of mom’s 🙂

 Like bullets, my wife yells into the helmet intercom “Stop!
 I want pie!” and so we did.
 We each scarfed down two turnovers.
 One was cherry, the other peach.
 Perfection.
 The ladies inside blend fresh cherry butter.
 You’re damn right we bought some.
 Bargy’s Farm Market in Kewadin, Michigan.
 This is one of those things that sets Michigan apart from Wisconsin.
 Michigan has roadside fruit, pie and vegetable stores that are really happy to see you.
 Wisconsin has corn and cattle.
 The cattle doesn’t fit on the bike.